rafalh/rf-tools/README.md

 * vpp-exporter - unpacks packfiles (files with `.vpp` extension)
 * makevbm - creates VBM files from a series of images
 * vpp - creates or extracts packfiles (files with `.vpp` extension)
-* vsound - converts VSE/VMU files (PlayStation 2) to WAV
+* vsound - converts VSE/VMU files (used by RF in PS2 version) to WAV
+* peg - extracts bitmaps from PEG files (used by RF in PS2 version)

 All provided tools use command line interface.
 Use them on your own risk.